Learn All Year Long

 - Materials found outside (sticks, leaves, needles, acorns, flowers, small rocks, dirt, etc.)

-- A bag for each child to collect materials
+- A bag or basket for each child to collect materials

 - Clothespins, paperclips, or something else to use to hang the pictures up